Pay bargaining calendar

 Foreword

-The Government has decided to honour the recommendation of the school teacher review body (STRB) to award a 5.5 per cent pay rise to all teachers and leaders in England.
-Schools will receive an additional £1.2 billion to fund this pay rise.
+The government has decided to honour the recommendation of the School Teachers’ Review Body (STRB) to award a four per cent pay rise to all teachers and leaders in England.
+It is a testament to the strength of members’ sentiment that the government shifted from its initial recommendation of a 2.8 per cent increase.

-Members should be proud of what they have achieved through a hard-fought campaign, but the Government should be in no doubt that we see this pay award as only a first step towards the major pay correction needed.
-Our campaign to regain all the pay lost in real terms since 2010 remains a priority.
+Furthermore, this pay award does not demonstrate that Labour is serious about rectifying the major pay correction that is needed.
+Our campaign to regain all pay lost in real terms since 2010 remains a priority.

-The success of our campaign for pay restoration is dependent on our ability to deliver national strike action.
-The only way we can do this is through building the NEU at the workplace and you, as an NEU workplace rep, are pivotal to this.
+The success of our campaign for fair funding and pay restoration is dependent on our ability to deliver national strike action.
+This can only be achieved through building the NEU at the workplace – and you, as an NEU workplace rep, are pivotal to this effort.

-These issues and other unfair pay practices are challenges that must be met at the workplace by organised, vigilant NEU workplace groups.
-Effective workplace groups and the ability to deliver national changes are two sides of the same coin.
+Addressing these issues and other unfair pay practices is a challenge that must be tackled at workplace level by organised, proactive NEU groups.
+Effective workplace organising and the ability to deliver meaningful national change are two sides of the same coin.

-This pay bargaining toolkit will provide you and your colleagues with the guidance and resources you need to take a pro-active approach to pay bargaining in your workplace and secure the changes we need to ensure teachers and support staff are fairly paid.
-This is central to our mission to recruit and retain the best educators for our schools and colleges who will shape the future of education.
+This pay bargaining toolkit provides you and your colleagues with the guidance and resources you need to take a proactive approach to pay bargaining in your workplace and secure the changes necessary to ensure teachers and support staff are fairly paid.
+This is central to our mission to recruit and retain the best educators to shape the future of education.

 Daniel Kebede